-You can now pre-order your copy of my new book Just For The Record: The Journey To My Longest Ride.
+You can now pre-order your copy of my new book Just For The Record: A Story About Going The Distance…

 All the profits from my book sales will directly support The Garai Makaya Foundation & Documentary Film Project and a signed copy of the book will be sent to you as soon as it is published.
 I will keep you updated on the exact publication and delivery dates as the publication process progresses.

 The new book is being adapted and edited from a journal I’ve been writing over the past decade and it will share everything I have learned and experienced in those 10 years of ultra-endurance cycling on an ElliptiGO bike.
 Although I use an ElliptiGO bike, the skills of long riding are the same, whichever bike you choose to ride.
 So this book will be insightful for everyone who cycles on any type of bike.

-During the time that I’ve been writing my journal I’e completed more than 120 century rides (that’s rides of 100-miles distance or longer), I’ve ‘Everested‘ (that’s riding the height of Mt Everest in a single ride, up and down a single hill), I’ve broken a world record for riding unsupported across Britain (850-miles from Land’s End to John o’Groats) and I’ve completed numerous other multi-day world record rides (up to and including my 1,720-mile longest ride: twice across Britain from Land’s End to John o’Groats and back again to set a new world record).
+During the time that I’ve been writing my journal I’ve completed more than 120 century rides (that’s rides of 100-miles distance or longer), I’ve ‘Everested‘ (that’s riding the height of Mt Everest in a single ride, up and down a single hill), I’ve broken a world record for riding unsupported across Britain (850-miles from Land’s End to John o’Groats) and I’ve completed numerous other multi-day world record rides (up to and including my 1,720-mile ride twice across Britain, from Land’s End to John o’Groats and back again, to set a new world record).
 And I was the Guest of Honour & Keynote Speaker at the British Long-Distance Cycling Association (Audax UK) annual general meeting.